TCDG/Scammer-Bingo-Plus/README.md

 When the scammer says or do one of the things in the list press the button that corresponds with what they do or say.

 ##Changelog
-- Added AnyDesk and GotoAssist buttons.
+- Added a lot of buttons.
+- Added a pleace where you can take notes.
+- Added my YouTube link.

 ##ToDo List
-- Add more buttons
+- Nothing at the moment.

 ##Preview
 Please note that the picture might not be updated to the current version!